6 Estate Planning Questions to Ask After the Loss of a Parent

 - Have you located your parent’s estate plan?
 Are you sure it is the original?
 Are you named as the personal representative of the last will and testament or trustee of the trust agreement?
 If you do not know the answer to these questions or have concerns about them, your estate planning attorney can help you determine what to do next.

 - Finally, have you neglected to do your own estate planning?
 After successfully handling the estate of your parent with guidance from your Florida probate attorney, and (hopefully) noting the excellent implementation of all the legal tools that your parent put into place with his or her estate plan, are you inspired to now create your own estate plan?
 Do not wait to meet with a Florida estate planning attorney who can provide you with critical information in this area.

 All the above being said, are you facing the opposite scenario and, in fact, have not been named in your parent’s estate plan?
 This could mean that you have not been assigned a role of responsibility, or you are only meant to be a beneficiary of the overall estate, or for some reason you are not included at all.
 Unfortunately, however, it may also mean that your parent did not take the time to create an estate plan, and he or she has passed away intestate, or without a will.
-In this latter instance, the distribution of your parent’s estate will be governed by Florida state law.
+In this latter instance, after a death, the distribution of your parent’s estate will be governed by Florida state law.
 We still highly recommend that you still consult with an experienced Florida estate planning attorney to learn more about what both of these scenarios could mean for you.

 We know this article may raise more questions than it answers.
 Our estate planning law firm takes a very different approach from what you might have come to expect.
 Our goal is to create lifelong relationships with each of our clients, to guide and manage your legacy for the rest of your life.
 Please contact our offices in Stuart and in Palm City to learn more.